Conservation in national parks

 An evaluation of the results of each indicator is carried out annually, making it possible to identify corrective measures to be put in place when an indicator reveals a problem.

 Every five years, a report on the health status of parks is prepared.
 This report serves to develop a more in-depth portrait of the health status of each park.
-The next five-year review will be published in 2019.
+Here's the latest five-year review of the EIMP (2013-2017) (in French only).

 Québec’s national parks are special natural laboratories for scientific research because they preserve ecosystems with a high level of ecological integrity.
 They can be used as reference sites to study phenomenon that we see only rarely elsewhere, or to better understand the impacts of human activities on unprotected lands.